End of Tenancy Cleaning Guide: Property Condition Issues

 Professional Cleaning Services for Rental Properties

-If you have a quick Google for “end of tenancy cleaning services” – you definitely won’t be short of options.
-You don’t necessarily have to use a specialist BTL or “end of tenancy” service, any professional cleaning service should be able to do the same job.
+If you do a quick Google for “end of tenancy cleaning services”, you definitely won’t be short of options.
+You don’t necessarily have to use a specialist buy-to-let or “end of tenancy” service – any professional cleaning company should be able to do the job.
 Cleaning is cleaning.

-One of the most popular national cleaning services is offered by a company called Fantastic Services, and here’s a glimpse of their services so you get an idea what to expect (there’s currently a £10 discount code available, which I’ve added below, just in case you’re interested):
+One of the most popular national cleaning providers is a company called Fantastic Services, and below is a quick overview of what they offer so you can get an idea of what to expect (there is currently a £10 discount code available, which I’ve included below in case you’re interested):

 End Of Tenancy Cleaning Services